-Like each year, the Roland Garros 2017 will take place in 2 avenue Gordon Bennett 75016, Paris.
+Like each year, Roland Garros 2018 will take place in 2 avenue Gordon Bennett 75016, Paris.

-Find more information on the program, hours and results of each game on the Roland Garros’ official website.
+Find more information on the programme, times and match results on the Roland Garros’ official website.

 Ticketing and prices

-You can buy your tickets on the official website’s ticketing platform and in order to do so, you have several ordering options:
+You can buy your tickets on the official website’s ticketing platform.
+There are several options available:

-– On site: You can buy paper tickets for qualifying only.
+– On site: You can buy paper tickets for qualifying matches only.

-– Through the event’s official agencies which will provide you with packages according to your needs and criteria.
+– Through the event’s official agencies, which will provide you with packages according to your criteria.

-Find the tariffs and packages for each game and category in the official website.
+Find the tariffs and packages for each game at the official website.

-There are several ways of getting to Roland Garros 2017:
+There are several ways of getting to Roland Garros:

 – Metro: Line 9 stations Michel-Ange Auteuil or Michel-Ange Monitor; or line 10 stations Porte d’Auteuil or Boulogne Jean-Jaurès